uncbiag/uncbiag-academic-kickstart/readme_add_content.txt

 To add the biliography simply add your entry in the corresponding bib file.
 Ideally as obtained from DBLP (if available -- will not be the case for the newest ones).

 To associate a PDF upload it to the Google drive for the respective year.
+This should be in the uncbiag-public-pdfs folder on Google drive.
 Make sure you give it a readonable name of the form: myname_2020_great_paper.pdf.
 Then follow the following steps:

 1, Click on it in the google drive to open it.
 2. Click on the three dots in the top right and select 'Open in new window'.